How Hearing Loop Systems Work

-If a hearing aid user switches their hearing aid to the telecoil (T) position, the telecoil receives the loop signal and the hearing aid converts it into sound.
+If a hearing aid user switches their hearing aid to the telecoil (T) position, the telecoil converts the magnetic loop signal into sound.
 The magnetic field within the looped area is strong enough to allow a hearing aid user to move freely within the looped area and still receive clear sound at a comfortable listening level.

-The input to the induction loop amplifier can be a sound source such as a television or stereo, a public address or sound reinforcement system, a dedicated microphone, or any sound source that users inside the looped area wish to hear more clearly.
+The input to the induction loop amplifier can be a sound source such as a television or stereo, a public address into a microphone, or any sound source that users inside the looped area wish to hear more clearly

 Why use an Audio Induction Frequency Loop?